crusaderky/pshell/doc/index.rst

   for auditing and debugging.
 It is strongly recommended to initialise the logging module and set the loglevel to INFO or DEBUG before invoking pshell.
 - All file paths can contain bash-style environment variables, which are resolved on the fly.
-Failure to resolve and environment variable results in an :class:`EnvironmentError` being raised.
+Failure to resolve an environment variable results in an :class:`EnvironmentError` being raised.
   You're safe from the dreaded ``rm -rf $MISSPELLED/*``!
 - Functions from the core library are wrapped, hardened, polished, and